 An analogous effect is also present in simply connected geometries, where persistent currents are not possible.
 The combination of strong interactions and on-site potentials then leads to resonant tunneling.
-This has been studied in a linear BH chain with a barrier [17], as well in two site [18-20], three site [21] and superlattice models [22-24].
+This has been studied in a linear BH chain with a barrier [17], as well in two-site [18-20], three-site [21], and superlattice models [22-24].

-It is illuminating to inspect the energy spectrum at

-the vicinity of the resonances.
-In Fig. 2 we show the low-energy spectrum for a system of M=N=6 particles.
-This is complementary to panel (d) of Fig. 1.
-For w < u/N, corresponding to the weak-barrier condition W < U (left panel) we observe a gap in the spectrum as in the standard Mott insulating state, yielding an exponentially suppressed persistent current.
-For w=u/N (middle panel) the gap closes, and instead we have an energy band of 6 states, leading to large current(note the different axis limits on middle panel).
-For w > u/N

-(right panel) there is no gap.
-However, the current is again strongly suppressed - in this case the large barrier effectively disconnects the ring and reduces its size to an effective lattice of M-1 sites.
-The particle removed from the barrier is delocalized all through the lattice, forming a 5-state band.
+It is illuminating to inspect the energy spectrum at the vicinity of the resonances.
+In Fig. 2 we show the low-energy spectrum for a system of M = N = 6 particles.
+This is complementary to Fig. 1(d).
+For w < u/N, corresponding to the weak-barrier condition W < U [Fig. 2(a)] we observe a gap in the spectrum as in the standard Mott-insulating state, yielding an exponentially suppressed persistent current.
+For w = u/N [Fig. 2(b)] the gap closes, and instead we have an energy band of 6 states, leading to a large current [note the different axis limits in Fig. 2(b)].
+For w > u/N [Fig. 2(c)] there is no gap.
+However, the current is again strongly suppressed-in this case the large barrier effectively disconnects the ring and reduces its size to an effective lattice of M - 1 sites.
+The particle removed from the barrier is delocalized all through the lattice, forming a five-state band.

 In the upper panels of Fig. 3 we plot the persistent current \mathcal{I} as a function of u at fixed w; correspondingly in the lower panels we plot the current \mathcal{I} as a function of w at fixed u.
-At difference from Fig. 1 we do not plot the maximal persistent amplitude, rather its value for a fixed value of the flux $\Phi = 0.9\pi$.
+In contrast to Fig. 1, we do not plot the maximal persistent amplitude, rather we plot its value for a fixed value of the flux $\Phi = 0.9\pi$.
 The reason is that in the same figure we also display the average barrier occupation $\langle n_1 \rangle$, which is well defined only once the flux value is fixed.
-The figure shows a clear correlation between the barrier occupancy, which displays a staircase behaviour, and the value of the current: the latter displays a sharp increase when the occupancy of the barrier changes by one unit.
-The expected location of the peaks, predicted in Eq.
-(14), is also plotted as red vertical dashed lines.
-The agreement is satisfactory, still, the peak is slightly shifted.
-A qualitative explanation for the shift will be provided in the next section.
+The figure shows a clear correlation between the barrier occupancy, which displays a staircase behavior, and the value of the current: the latter displays a sharp increase when the occupancy of the barrier changes by